ajakaja/ajakaja.github.io/_posts/2023-04-25-react-mistakes.md

 * resizing the window, or resizing components
 * arguably, typing, but you might get away with it.

 None of these should ever trigger state updates on every frame.
-State updates on specific breakpoints, such as when you resize the window smaller than a certain size or when you move the mouse into a certain region, are fine though.
+State updates on specific breakpoints, such as when you resize the window smaller than a certain size or when you move the mouse into a certain region, are fine, as long as they won't thrash (e.g. if they're triggered when the mouse is on the border, then they'll fire in a loop if the user leaves the mouse there for a long time).

+Look, you don't have to listen to me.
+Script your animations in React state updates for all I care.
+But I will just say: in engineering, the point of wisdom is to fix bugs by never writing them in the first place.
+So you may as well do the gritty work now instead of later.

 ----------

-## 8. Redux
+## 9. Redux

 Don’t use Redux.
 Use Recoil or Jotai or something.
 Thank me later.

 Why?
-Well, this is pretty contentious, I guess.
+Well, this is contentious, I guess.
 But I don't think Redux scales correctly for large multi-module codebases.

 The problem is that it becomes unclear whose job it is to set up or populate parts of the store.
 You run into cases where components mount that expect a slice of the store to (a) exist, (b) have its reducers and middleware aready set up, and (c) have its state pre-populated with the correct values.
 But the components don't have a way of _forcing_ that to happen, so they instead have to just assume it's been done already... and usually it does, except when it occasionally doesn't, and then you've managed to reinvent race conditions in a single-threaded language.

-I'm not entirely sure what the right idiom for safe Redux usage is, but it has to basically involve components atomically setting up whatever parts of the store they need if it's not already there, so that everything can render whenever it feels like without worrying about what other code has already run.
+Whatever the right idiom for safe Redux usage is, it has to basically involve components atomically setting up whatever parts of the store they need if it's not already there, so that everything can render whenever it feels like without worrying about what other code has already run.
 I'm not aware of a library that does this.

 The other problem with Redux is that it puts developers in an "all you have is a hammer so everything looks like a nail" situation, vis-à-vis state management.
 Since it's so easy to put any moderately global state into Redux, you do, and you end up with things that should be local to a particular subtree or 'slice' of the app going through the global reducer chain and triggering every `useReducer()` in the whole app to re-run.
 Using `React.Context`, which will only update its explicitly subscribed children when it explicitly changes, will be much more efficient for anything that updates quickly or needs fast feedback.